QAEZZ/http.nim/README.md

 # http.nim
-I've decided to start learning Nim, here is an (extremely) basic HTTP server.
+I've decided to start learning Nim, here is an (extremely) basic HTTP webserver.